National Scholars Program (NSP)

 How to Apply: Students who have applied and been accepted for undergraduate admission are automatically considered for this award.

 Value: New first-year students: $7,000 to $13,500.
 In the spirit of philanthropy some or all of a scholarship may be funded by a generous donor to the university.

 |Scholars of Prominence||$13,500|

 |Scholars of Achievement||$7,000|

 To determine what scholarship you qualify for, use our Net-Price Calculator.

 Renewal Criteria: Scholarship recipients must maintain a cumulative grade point average of 2.50 at the end of each spring semester.
-Continuous full-time undergraduate enrollment and acceptable social behavior must also be maintained.
+Continuous, regular full-time undergraduate enrollment of at least 12 credits and acceptable social behavior must also be maintained.
 Recipients are required to live in University housing for the first two academic years--four academic semesters (not including summers), to maintain this scholarship.
 Students are eligible for this award for a maximum of eight semesters of undergraduate study.

 Exclusion: Students eligible for Institutional general fund awards such as the Alumni Legacy Award or Military Family Education Award are not eligible for NSP.
 They are, however, eligible for need based aid and/or private scholarship funds.
-NSP recipients who become Michigan Residents will receive in-state tuition rates and be considered for our in-state Presidential Scholar award.
+NSP recipients who are subsequently classified as Michigan Residents by Michigan Tech in accordance with institutional policy will receive in-state tuition rates and be considered for our in-state Presidential Scholar award.
 As a part of this process, the NSP out-of-state scholarship will be cancelled.